Skip to content

 Project him at 36 minutes (slight uptick on a tired opponent), 28% usage (matchup nudge), and his usual efficiency.
 That lands around 25 points and 7 assists, with rebounds at his usual 4.
 The PRA projection is about 36, very close to the book's 36.5.
 The points over at 22.5 is the cleanest read; the PRA is too close to the line to be a confident play.

 This is where workflow matters: pick the cleanest single-input edge, not the prop with the biggest implied gap.
-For nightly model projections vs the market line, see our player props page.
+For nightly model projections vs the market line, build your prop model in the Shark Snip Workshop — the player-prop bricks ship with minutes, usage, and matchup inputs already wired up.

 Threes made: the volatility market